asayers/jeck/README.md

 Jekyll + deck.js

----

 deck.js
 -------

-A fantastic javascript library for creating a high-quality HTML5 presentations.~
+A fantastic javascript library for creating a high-quality HTML5 presentations.

- - Presentation is contained in a single HTML file~
+ - Presentation is contained in a single HTML file
- - Style and transition are defined by separate CSS files~
+ - Style and transition are defined by separate CSS files
- - Allows build animations~
+ - Allows build animations

 See <http://imakewebthings.com/deck.js/> for more.

 Jekyll
 ------

-The most widely-used static site generator on the web.~
+The most widely-used static site generator on the web.

- - Lets you pull formatting information out into seperate files~
+ - Lets you pull formatting information out into seperate files
- - Content is written in [Markdown](http://daringfireball.net/projects/markdown/syntax)~
+ - Content is written in [Markdown](http://daringfireball.net/projects/markdown/syntax)

 See <http://jekyllrb.com> for more.

----

 deck.js + Jekyll
 ----------------